barseghyanartur/ska/docs/index.rst

 to be different, provide a ``valid_until_param`` argument to ``validate_signed_request_data`` function.

 With all customisations, it would look as follows.
+Note, that ``request.GET`` is given as example.

 >>> validation_result = validate_signed_request_data(
 >>>     data = request.GET,